krakend/krakend-documentation/features/parameter-forwarding.md

 # Query string forwarding
 Use `querystring_params`

-In order to receive the query strings sent by clients in your backends you will need to declare in the `querystring_params` the list of recognized parameters.
+In order to receive the query strings sent by clients in your backends, you will need to declare in the `querystring_params` the list of recognized parameters.
 When this list is set, any matching parameters are included in the backend call **when present**.

 For instance, let's forward`?a=1&b=2` to the backends: